alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Vicky-Hellon/weekly-meetings.md

 #### Where do you need help?
 * Just be on standby for any cover for holiday- but AS should be sorted
+- EK yes - this is fine, just email me with what you need covered.

 #### Any other topics
 N/A